 Diet Coke ingredients

-Potassium benzoate is a synthetic preservative which has been shown in a clinical trial to be clastogenic (DNA-damaging), mutagenic (potential for genetic mutation) and cytotoxic (toxic to living cells) to human cells.
+Potassium benzoate is a synthetic preservative which has been shown in a clinical trial to be clastogenic (DNA-damaging), mutagenic (potential for genetic mutation) and cytotoxic (toxic to living cells).

-Citric acid is a flavor enhancer typically derived from a fungus, and is associated with whole-body inflammatory reactions in a small subset of patients, as we documented in our recent review on “is coffee bad for you”.
+Citric acid is a flavor enhancer and preservative typically derived from a fungus, which is clinically shown to cause whole-body inflammatory reactions in some individuals, as we documented in our is Coke Zero healthy article (Coke Zero also contains this ingredient).

 Natural flavors is a broad category descriptor that fails to identify the specific flavoring agents used.
-There are documented toxicity concerns with some flavoring agents.
+There are documented toxicity concerns with some flavoring ingredients.

 Phosphoric acid is a flavor enhancer associated with hypocalcemia (low blood calcium levels) in a medical review.
 Women who consumed one or more soda drinks with phosphoric acid were 28% more likely to have low blood calcium levels, which can lead to osteoporosis if not treated.